crazedVic/msg-broadcast-sys-laravel/README.md

  - Some broadcasts are read
  - Some are deleted
  - Some users have more interaction than others
- - First user intentionally doesn't read all broadcasts
+ - The admin user intentionally doesn't read all broadcasts
 - Realistic timestamps for:
  - Broadcast creation
  - Read states